HimoriK/book/src/ch01-03-hello-cargo.md

 * Write and run a “Hello, world!” program using `rustc` directly
 * Create and run a new project using the conventions of Cargo

-This is a great time to build a more substantial program to get used to reading and writing Rust code.
-So, in Chapter 2, we’ll build a guessing game program.
+In Chapter 2, we’ll build a guessing game program.

 [installation]: ch01-01-installation.html#installation
 [toml]: https://toml.io